slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Suffering is a temporary but essential part of life.
 Making mistakes is better than faking perfections.
 Every difficulty carries with it a corresponding opportunity of equal size.

-> *"Your pain, is the breaking of the shell that encloses your understanding."
+> *"Your pain, is the breaking of the shell that encloses your understanding." (...)
--- Kahil Gibran*

-> *"Out of suffering have emerged the strongest souls; the most massive characters are seared with scars."
+"Out of suffering have emerged the strongest souls; the most massive characters are seared with scars."
 -- Kahlil Gibran*

 > *"A scar is not an injury.
 A scar is an healing.
 After an injury, a scar is what makes you whole."